Courtesy of Bucks Happening

 The inside of the restaurant will feature a number of intriguing elements, from the bar design all the way down to the floorboards.
 The lobby level bar is constructed from wooden beverage boxes from the early 20th century.
 The lower level bar is made from a 1932 Oldsmobile.

 Customers will walk along reclaimed pumpkin pine floorboards, plus there will be a wall of vintage suitcases, a player piano, an antique still, period photos and even a speakeasy-style side door complete with a sliding peep hole.
 A custom made two-story hat tree will anchor the inside and serve as an artistic centerpiece.

-Husband and wife duo Daryl Rost and Shannon O’Neil McGuire-Rost of Rost Artisan Builders are carrying out the design, which is described as antique industrial.
+Husband and wife duo Daryl Rost and Shannon O’Neil McGuire-Rost of Rost Artisan Design Build are carrying out the design, which is described as antique industrial.